-- The umpire shall report the occurrence to the batsmen and, as soon as practicable, to the captain of the batting side.
+- The umpire shall report the occurrence to the batters and, as soon as practicable, to the captain of the batting side.

-The umpires may then report the matter to the ICC Match Referee who shall take such action as is considered appropriate against the bowler concerned.
+The umpires may then report the matter to the BCCI Match Referee who shall take such action as is considered appropriate against the bowler concerned.

-41.6.2 Should the umpires initiate the caution and warning procedures set out in clauses 41.6.1.3 and 41.7 such cautions and warnings are not to be cumulative.
+41.6.10 Should the umpires initiate the caution and warning procedures set out in clauses 41.6.1.3, 41.6.9, and 41.7, such cautions and warnings are not to be cumulative.